Skip to main contentAccessibility Statement

 We recommend that you speak to the SENCo in your child's school before you ask the local authority to conduct an assessment.

-This online form can be used by parents to ask the local authority to conduct an education, health and care needs assessment for their son or daughter, aged under 16, as an alternative to writing to request it.
+You can use this online form to ask the local authority to conduct an education, health and care needs assessment for your child, aged under 16, as an alternative to writing to request it.
 We will check if the assessment is necessary, following the Code of Practice 2015.

 To conform to the SEND Code of Practice, applications for students aged over 16 must be made by the young person.

-This form was designed with the help of the Northamptonshire Parent Forum Group.
+This form was designed with the help of the West Northants Voices in Partnership.

 If you need support with your child's application you can contact: